A note on weak existence for singular SDEs: Introduction

 where $W$ is a standard Brownian motion.
 It is by now well established that, even when the drift $b$ is singular, the SDE \eqref{eq:intro-sde} may still admits strong, pathwise unique solutions, in a regularization by noise fashion.
 In particular, a major focus in the literature is devoted to integrable drifts satisfying the Ladyzhenskaya-Prodi-Serrin condition, namely\footnote{See the end of the introduction for the definition of $L^q_t L^p_x$ and all other relevant function spaces.}

 The importance of \eqref{eq:LPS} comes from its connection to advection-diffusion equations, in particular the solvability of $3$D Navier--Stokes equations, as well as the fact that it arises naturally from a scaling argument (see e.g. \cite{BFGM2019}), hence why it is regarded as a \textit{critical class} of drifts for the solvability of \eqref{eq:intro-sde}.
-The celebrated work of Krylov and R\"ockner \cite{krylov2005} came close to \eqref{eq:LPS}, up to only allowing the strict inequality, but it took several additional years and efforts to understand the critical case, see \cite{BFGM2019,krylov2021strong,RocZha2} and the review \cite{kinzebulatov2023}.
+The celebrated work of Krylov and R\"ockner \cite{krylov2005} came close to \eqref{eq:LPS}, up to only allowing the strict inequality and some additional technical constraints, which were later removed by X. Zhang in \cite{Zhang2011}; but it took several additional years and efforts to understand the critical case, see \cite{BFGM2019,krylov2021strong,RocZha2} and the review \cite{kinzebulatov2023}.

 However recently Krylov \cite{krylov1} pointed out, elaborating on a previous result of Gy\"ongy and Mart\'inez \cite{GyoMar2001}, that in order to attain weak existence of solutions to \eqref{eq:intro-sde} it suffices to consider mixed Lebesgue spaces\footnote{More precisely, it is required that $b\in L^q_t L^p_x$ if $p\geq q$ and $b\in L^p_x L^q_t$ otherwise.} with exponents $p,q\in [1,\infty]$ satisfying